vrruiz/plus5/README.md

 Python3 port of a subset of the Processing API.

-This is a proof of concept.
 Inspired by [p5](https://pypi.org/project/p5/), plus5 uses [PyGame](https://www.pygame.org/news) library to implement a subset of the [Processing API](https://py.processing.org/).
+It's in an early stage but works very fast, thanks to PyGame.

 ## Requirements